seetadev/EtherGlance/medicalnotestableland/medicalnotes/README.md

-# tableland-todo
+# Medical Notes @ tableland

-The initial goal of this project is to serve as a base level POC for Tableland.
+The initial goal of this project is to develop a medical notes platform for Radiologists using Tableland.
+Utilizing the tableland to do architecture for development.

 ![arch diagram](https://github.com/tablelandnetwork/example-apps/blob/main/tableland-todo/utils/todos-arch-diagram.png?raw=true)

-### This is a Nuxt Project

-For detailed explanation on how things work, check out the [documentation](https://nuxtjs.org).

-quickstart:
+Medical Notes quickstart:

 ```bash
 # install dependencies